Generic Stability and Modes of Convergence

 In this section, using powerful tools provided in \cite{Ben-VC}, we can refine some of the previous results.
-We give an argument of the fact that the generic stability for {\bf types} is preserved in randomization (cf. \ref{type-fim=fim}), and we then generalizes it to {\bf measures} (cf. \ref{type-fim=fim2}).
-For two reasons we first give the types case, and then the measures case: (1) The type case is easier and is a bridge to the measure case.
-(2) The type case has a point that is not in the measure case and it is useful to express it separately (cf. \ref{Q}).
+We give an argument of the fact that the generic stability for {\bf types} is preserved in randomization (cf. Corollary~\ref{type-fim=fim}).

 We first recall some notion and notation from \cite{Ben-VC}.
-Let $J$ be a set, and $Q\subseteq[0,1]^J$ a collection of functions from $J$ to $[0,1]$.
-For any $r<s$, there is a collection $Q_{r,s}=\{q_{r,s}:q\in Q\}$ of fuzzy sets, where the $q_{r,s}$'s are defined as follows: $j\in q_{r,s}$ if $q(j)\leq r$ and $j\notin q_{r,s}$ if $q(j)\geq s$; and it is NOT known/important that $j$ belongs to $q_{r,s}$ or not if $r<g(j)<s$.
+Let $I$ be a set, and $Q\subseteq[0,1]^I$ a collection of functions from $I$ to $[0,1]$.
+For any $r<s$, there is a collection $Q_{r,s}=\{q_{r,s}:q\in Q\}$ of fuzzy sets, where the $q_{r,s}$'s are defined as follows: $i\in q_{r,s}$ if $q(i)\leq r$ and $i\notin q_{r,s}$ if $q(i)\geq s$; and it is not known/important that $i$ belongs to $q_{r,s}$ or not if $r<g(i)<s$.
 The $VC$-index for $Q_{r,s}$, denoted by $VC(Q_{r,s})$, is defined similar to classical case.
 (We refer to \cite[page 316]{Ben-VC} for a precise definition of fuzzy sets and the $VC$-indexes of $Q$.) $Q$ is called a $VC$-class if for any $r<s$, $VC(Q_{r,s})<\infty$.